Indian Tiger Photo Safari

 WHY SHOULD I JOIN YOUR INDIA WORKSHOP?

 Although I might be a bit biased, you should definitely join! 😉 While there are a number of photography workshops being offered in places like India, none of them offer a similar experience.
-Not only have I been working as a photo workshop instructor for 18 years, which included time leading trips for National Geographic, but I have spent much of my career exploring places like India.
-For the last four years, I have been leading trips to India to focus on a variety of different species.
-I work hard to ensure I meet each of my clients at their own level, providing ample 1 on 1 time while we are out in the field.
-This, combined with the “collaborative learning environment” that we foster on all our trips, provides a unique and engaging learning experience for photographers of all levels on this workshop.
-Our goal is to make sure that you get everything possible out of this workshop experience!
+Not only have I been working as a photo workshop instructor for 18 years, including time leading trips for National Geographic, but I have also spent much of my career exploring places like India.
+I have led trips to India to focus on various species for the last five years.
+I work hard to ensure I meet each of my clients at their level, providing ample one-on-one time while we are out in the field.
+This, combined with the “collaborative learning environment” that we foster on all our trips, provides a unique and engaging learning experience for photographers of all levels in this workshop.
+We aim to ensure you get everything possible out of this workshop experience!

 WHICH AIRPORT DO YOU FLY INTO?